Baekbaekgyo: History

 The movement first started as an offshoot of the religion Baekdokyo, itself an offshoot of Cheondoism.
 Baekdokyo was founded in 1899, with its official organization in 1912 and was led by leader Jeon Jeong-ye, an individual who claimed to have received a revelation on Mount Kumgang.
 Baekdogyo, despite its proselytization projects, was mostly run as a secret organization.
 It amassed 10,000 followers.
 After Jeon died in 1919, his second son Jeon Yong-hae and a high priest of the religion at the time named Wookwang Hyun secretly buried a body without telling the believers of the religion.
 A police investigation regarding the religion surrounding the case of victims of the religion led to the reveal of the secret burial, and Baekdogyo began to decline, and Leehuiryong, another high-level leader of the religion, decided to make a branch called Incheondo (人天道) in 1923.
 This led to Woo taking the remaining sect of the Baekdogyo and relaunching the religion as Baekbaekgyo in 1923.

 Beliefs and practices

 The movement believed in an apocalyptic theology and that chanting the mantras of Baekbaekbaekuiuiuijeokjeokjeokgameunggamgameunghasiopsungseong would lead to a long, healthy life.
 The movement requested its believers to dedicate their wealth to the religion, and send their daughters as servants for the founder.

 Murder incident and decline

 Through a police investigation 800 remains of dead people were found in Kangwon and Gyeonggi province in 1937, which were people who were murdered when they tried to go against the commands of the religious founder.
-All of the high staff of the religion was prosecuted for murder.
+All of the high staff of the religion were prosecuted for murder.